 Author Archives for admin

+Fish above the canyon for easier access.
+Water temps are cold until late in the day.
+Action slow to fair.
 Fish beadhead nymphs size 10 and smaller in the pools and deeper runs.
-Attractor dries such as royal trudes, royal Wulffs and parachute Adams are good dry fly choices.
-Little Sunlight Creek is clear and fishable.
+Trout are scattered and few in number as one moves up the creek.
+Little Sunlight Creek is also open and fishable at this posting.
 Trout are small brook trout with some Yellowstone cutthroat.
 Pack bear spray!

 The Clark’s Fork is fishing fair for rainbows, browns and whitefish.
 Blue wing olives and midges with occasional fall caddis.
 Water temps are dropping quickly.
 Flows on the lower Clarks Fork are good for this time of year.
 CFS: 415 cfs at Clarks Fork Fish Hatchery One can wade the river in places now downstream from the canyon.
 Flies for the lower Clark Fork: Streamers are your best bet, backed by sowbugs, scuds and small nymphs.
 October and early November fished well on medium size rubber-legs in black, brown or purple.
 Trail these with silver, red or purple bead Black North Fork Specials, Prince, hare’s...
 View Article